ssuryanarayanan/Qi-Docs/docs/Writing data.rst

 **Security** Allowed by administrator account.

-**Operation** Removes a range of values at and between the indices given.
+**Operation** Removes a range of values at and between the given indices.

 If any individual event fails to be removed, the entire operation is rolled back and no removes are done.